 - Clear Contact Paper

 - Brown Construction Paper

 - Colored Tissue Paper

 - Foam Stickers (optional)

 Start by cutting the center out of a paper plate.

 Cover the back of the plate with clear contact paper.
-(You can also use strips of clear packing tape.)
+If you don’t have contact paper you can also use strips of clear packing tape.

 Cut a tree trunk from brown paper.
 We used some leftover packing paper from a box that came in the mail.
 It’s thinner than normal construction paper, so you can see a bit of light through it when it hangs in the window.